-- 451 Gallery Rifle and Pistol competitions (including the Imperial Gallery Rifle and Pistol competitions) will be conducted in accordance with the NRA Gallery Rifle and Pistol Handbook (published separately). - 452 Meeting specific Rules, Regulations and Conditions (additional to those in Part N Competitions with Conditions and Prizes) for the Imperial Meeting Gallery Rifle and Pistol events will be published as an annex to the Gallery Rifle and Pistol entry form.
+- 451 Gallery Rifle and Pistol competitions (including the Imperial Gallery Rifle and Pistol competitions) will be conducted in accordance with the NRA Gallery Rifle and Pistol Handbook (published separately). - 452 Meeting specific Rules, Regulations and Conditions (additional to those in Part N Competitions with Conditions and Prizes) for the Imperial Meeting Gallery Rifle and Pistol events will be published in the GR&P Handbook at Section C3 or as an annex to the Gallery Rifle and Pistol entry form.